ontolex/morph/index.md

 (2) OntoLex-Morph allows the formalization of morphological rules that can be used to produce complex lexical entries and inflected forms from their component morphs and their base forms (generative morphology).
 This extends OntoLex-Lemon resources with a framework that describes how to produce and analyze complex lexical entries or inflected forms.

- OntoLex-Morph has been designed with the premise to make OntoLex-lemon applicable to morphologically rich languages of any type, supporting both fusional and agglutinating morphology, and thereby contributing to a truly multilingual web.
+ OntoLex-Morph has been designed with the premise of making OntoLex-lemon applicable to morphologically rich languages of any type, supporting both fusional and agglutinative morphology, and thereby contributing to a truly multilingual web.

 The RDF file with the OntoLex lemon lexicography module can be found at [http://www.w3.org/ns/lemon/morph](http://www.w3.org/ns/lemon/morph).
 </section>